mozaik-association/mozaik/docs/5Marketing-emails.md

 # Email marketing

-TThe email marketing module from Odoo enables users to manage the marketing emails of their organisation.
+The email marketing module from Odoo enables users to manage the marketing emails of their organisation.
 Several interesting functionalities have been added by Mozaik to this Odoo standard module:

 - Distribution lists can be used, in addition to the diffusion lists offered by the Odoo standard